EvaG1312/floyds_algorithm/README.md

 To compare the execution time of both implementations: python src/tests/performance_test.py This will output execution times for 1000 iterations of each version

+### Running Unittest ###
+To verify both the iterative and recursive versions of the algorithm, we use Python’s built-in unittest framework: python -m unittest src/tests/unittests.py

 ### Requirements ###
 Python 3.8+